 How about during an emergency in the fish room?

-Let’s say your Betta fish tank broke and water started leaking out.
+Let’s say your betta fish tank broke and water started leaking out.
 Is it ok to let it stay in your Goldfish tank for a while as you buy a new tank?
 It may be better to just use a food-safe plastic tub as a temporary home for your Betta fish.
 Transfer the heater to provide the correct temperature.
 Transfer the filter to preserve the beneficial bacteria colony in the filter media.

 This is also one reason it is best to have a back-up tank even if it’s just 2.5 to 3 gallons.
 This will give your Betta a temporary home while you repair or get a new tank.
-If something happens to your Goldfish tank then a goldfish can also enjoy a back-up tank or tub so it needs not intrude into your Betta fish tank.
+If something happens to your Goldfish tank then a goldfish can also enjoy a back-up tank or tub so it needs not to intrude into your Betta fish tank.

 What if I don’t have any containers?